plume-lib/git-scripts/README.md

 prints the branch, or prints "master" if the branch does not exist.
 [Documentation](git-find-branch) at top of file.

+### resolve-adjacent-conflicts

+Edits files in place to resolve git conflicts that arise from edits to adjacent lines.
+[Documentation](resolve-adjacent-conflicts) at top of file.

+### resolve-blank-lines

+Edits files in place to resolve git conflicts that arise from differences in blank lines and whitespace.
+[Documentation](resolve-blank-lines) at top of file.

 ### resolve-import-conflicts

 Edits files in place to resolve git conflicts that arise from Java `import` statements.
 [Documentation](resolve-import-conflicts) at top of file.

-### resolve-adjacent-conflicts

-Edits files in place to resolve git conflicts that arise from edits to adjacent lines.
-[Documentation](resolve-adjacent-conflicts) at top of file.